ElahehGolrokh/data-science-salary-range/README.md

 This project builds a **data pipeline for estimating salaries for data science jobs** by scraping, cleaning, and enriching job postings from company websites and job boards.
 The end goal is to create a structured repository that can be used for **analytics, salary prediction, and trend analysis**.

 > ⚠️ **Note on Data Privacy**
 > To respect the privacy policy of the source platforms, we do **not disclose the exact websites** being scraped.
 Furthermore, the extracted data is **manipulated, cleaned, and transformed** before being published here to avoid sharing raw proprietary content.
+The file stored at data/raw_df.csv is therefore a transformed version of the initial scraped data to respect the source privacy policy.

 ---